anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I can't change the direction of the wind, but I can adjust my sails to always reach my destination.
+Quote: Two of man's basic needs are to love and to share.
+Both of these needs are satisfied in greater or lesser degree by friendship.

-By: Jimmy Dean
+By: Mother Angelica